 To make international money transfers in Saudi Arabia with a foreign exchange broker, it is important that you pick the right service.
 Security is crucial, so do your research to see if they are registered with any financial authority or use secure services.

-Once you have picked a broker, you will usually need to register an account with them.
-This will require you to provide government-issued IDs and sometimes involves them vetting your credit.
+Once you pick a broker, you usually need to register an account with them.
+This requires you to provide government-issued IDs and sometimes involves them vetting your credit.
 However, once your account is set up, you can begin trading straight away.
 First, pick your currency pair (e.g., SAR-EUR) and check the spread (conversion).

 Once you are happy, lock in your transfer conversion rates and send the money (and associated fees) to your FX broker.
 They will then deliver the transfer to the named recipient – in the chosen currency – usually within one or two business days.
 Of course, you will need to provide all the necessary details for the beneficiary, including bank account number and SWIFT/IBAN.
 Some online brokers, such as OFX, allow you to track your transfers for extra peace of mind.